katarina009/Qlik-Sense-QRS-API---get-full-App-Objects/README.md

 # Instruction
 1. Donwload QRS_GetAppObjectFull.ps1 onto Qlik Sense Central node
 2. Create folder C:\yheTemp on Qlik Sense Central node
-3. Open Windows Powershell and move to the folder where you saved QRS_GetAppObjectFull.ps1
+3. Open Windows Powershell and move to the folder where you saved QRS_GetAppObjectFull.ps1 in Powershell Console
 4. Run .\QRS_GetAppObjectFull.ps1
 5. Start Time and Finish Time displays onto Powershell consule
 6. Once Finished TIme displays go to C:\yheTemp and you can find the generated file